vpavlenko/web-2024-template/README.md

 You can try [Replit Agent](https://docs.replit.com/replitai/agent), although this will cost you $25.
 UI-wise, it's mind-blowing.
 However, it's not guaranteed you'll be able to get your features implemented rapidly in it.
 It's 2024, LLMs can still be silly.

+# Do I need a backend?

+Do you?

+If you simply want to persist data, ask Cursor to save data in local storage.

+If you need to persist it across users or devices, ask Cursor to use [Firestore](https://firebase.google.com/)

+If you need authorization, ask Cursor to use [Firebase Authentication](https://firebase.google.com/)

+If you need a logic to process user's data on the backend - start with [Firebase Cloud Functions](https://firebase.google.com/)